meetpaladiya44/Smartcache_CLI_Tool/README.md

 - Never commit your private keys or sensitive information
 - Use strong passwords for your accounts
 - Keep your CLI and dependencies up to date
+- The `smartcache.toml` file may contain sensitive addresses - keep it secure

 ## 🤝 Contributing